gopi76/gopi76/README.md

 - 🌱 I’m currently learning **Data structures and machine learning**

-- 🔭 I’m currently working on the project, **Chatbot for CSE Students(Placement Resources,Technologies,PBC Tagged Questions,CSE Ebooks,The Top 10,Famous SDE Sheets,Programming languages,Google Drive links,Top 50 common interview questions,etc..)**
+- 🔭 I’m currently working on the project,(available in portfolio) **Chatbot for CSE Students(Placement Resources,Technologies,PBC Tagged Questions,CSE Ebooks,The Top 10,Famous SDE Sheets,Programming languages,Google Drive links,Top 50 common interview questions,etc..)**
 <h3 align="center">Motive of this Project :-</h3>

 - **We can make any product/service especially  those who are in needy.It should be available for everyone.**